ATL64/Mr.Si/README.md

 - rapid_api_key.txt
 - rapid_api_host.txt

-And paste the corresponding information in each file.
+And paste the corresponding information in each file (creds.txt is for the openAI token).
 Then just run the notebook.
 Beware that if you increase the n of urls and n of snippets, it might take more than just a few minutes to run the final function.

 You can also run the Run Searcher notebook to load all functions as a package and run queries in a clean notebook.